marrinosnis/repos-master-changer/README.md

 # repos-master-changer
-A powerful bash script which can add&commit, push, edit the context of specific files using the `sed` tool.
+A powerful bash script which can add-commit-push and edit the context of specific files using the `sed` tool.
 That script was created for massive editing, committing and pushing **the same changes** to many repos simultaneously.
 In that way unexpected typos and possible errors can be avoided.
 Also helps to reduce the times of doing the same steps.